 What are owner-occupier home loans and how do they work?

 In the most basic terms, an owner-occupier home loan – also called a mortgage – is a sum advanced to you by a finance provider for the purpose of buying a property that you intend to live in rather than rent out.
 Your home forms the security for the loan, and that’s why home loan interest rates are relatively low.

 Most home loans run for between 25 and 30 years, but you can find lenders who offer shorter terms.
 Borrowers make weekly, fortnightly or, most commonly, monthly repayments until the loan is fully repaid.
 Part of each payment consists of some of the loan principal (what you borrowed) and some interest, which is based on several different factors associated with how much it costs a loan provider to lend you money.

-You must reside at the property to use an owner occupier home loan.
+You must reside at the property to use an owner-occupier home loan.
 If you intend to buy a house or apartment as an investment or to make money from rental income, you’ll need to consider investor home loans instead.
-Owner occupier interest rates are more favourable than investor rates because lenders view owner occupier properties as lower-risk.
+Owner-occupier interest rates are more favourable than investor rates because lenders view these properties as lower-risk.

 What’s the difference between investor home loans and owner-occupier home loans?